Canariiii/LearnEdge/README.md

 <img src="backend/public/img/treeDiagram.png"></img>
 <h2>Data Model</h2>
 <p>
   In this project the main CRUD is made in the model Courses because every single class has something to do with it.

   As a nonSql database our AED teacher told us to do no more than 2 levels.

+  There's 6 different classes on this project (User,admin,student,instructor,course and content), every one with their attributes and methods.
 </p>
 <h2>User Case<h2>
 <img src="backend/public/img/useCase.png"></img>